Inshaal2003/Ecommerce-Project/user/README.md

 # User App Models
 So we started off by building our very own custom user model.
 There are three ways to build  a custom user model in django.

-1. Use thr `django.contrib.auth.models.User` models this comes with most fields that are supposed to be in a user model.
+1. Use the `django.contrib.auth.models.User` models this comes with most fields that are supposed to be in a user model.
 It logs in by using the `username` and `password`.
 But beware you can't add or change the fields in this model.

 2. The second method is to use the `django.contrib.auth.models.AbstractUser.` model.
 It is similar to the `django.contrib.auth.models.User` model but it allows adding fields in the model.
 But it still log in using the `username` field.